-Scenario 4: support for IPv6 applications in an IPv4only ISP network
+Scenario 4: support for IPv6 applications in an IPv4-only ISP network

-Scenario 3 can be handled in various ways without using any of the IPv6 transition technologies listed in Section 4.
+Scenario 3 can be handled in various ways without using any of the IPv6 transition technologies listed in Sect.
+4.

-- 1. As for the possible new servers of the content providers, their number is orders of magnitude less than that of the new clients, thus they can still get IPv4 addresses. - 2.
-As for the client, why is it not IPv6 capable? - a.
+1. As for the possible new servers of the content providers, their number is orders of magnitude less than that of the new clients, thus they can still get IPv4 addresses.

+2. As for the client, why is it not IPv6 capable?

+- a.
 If the problem is a lack of hardware or operating system support, it will be solved soon by the replacement of the device.
 As for mobile devices, their life cycle is only a few years.
-The life cycle of desktop and notebook computers is longer, but they are also replaced within 4-8 years due to the end of support of their operating systems (it is especially true for Windows) and all major operating systems support IPv6 for several years.
+The life cycle of desktop and notebook computers is longer, but they are also replaced within 4-8 years due to the end of support of their operating systems (it is especially true for Windows) and all major operating systems support IPv6 for several years. - b.
+If the problem is the IPv6 incompatibility of the applications, then we are actually talking about scenario 2. - c.

-c.
 If the problem is that the ISP does not support IPv6, then it is in fact scenario 4.